 If you are taking a supplement for your joint health, make sure it contains at least 200 mg of curcumin for the anti-inflammatory benefits.
 (And if your joint supplement does not contain curcumin — like those popular glucosamine-chondroitin supplements that have been trying to “cure” osteoarthritis for decades now — you are wasting time and money.)

-To learn all the natural steps you can take for natural, non-drug pain relief, see my online Arthritis Relief and Reversal learning protocol.
+To learn all the natural steps you can take for natural, non-drug pain relief, see my online Arthritis Relief and Repair learning protocol.

 “Efficacy and safety of Curcuma domestica extracts compared with ibuprofen in patients with knee osteoarthritis: a multicenter study,” Clin Interv Aging 2014 Mar 20; 9:451-8